Shaker Asad

 Shaker Asad (born August 18, 1979) is a Palestinian former soccer midfielder who spent three seasons in Major League Soccer and one in the USL First Division.
 He also played for the Palestinian national team.
+Asad is currently on the staff of Wake FC.

 Club career

 Early career

 Asad was born in the Gaza Strip, and grew up in Raleigh, North Carolina where he attended Athens Drive High School.
-Asad was First Team All-ACC at N.C.
+Asad was second team All-ACC in 1998, and First Team All-ACC at N.C.
 State in 1999, when he led the Wolfpack with 19 points.
+Asad, who was regarded as one of the top midfielders in the ACC Conference, announced in January of 2000 that he would forgo his final year of eligibility in order to make himself available for the MLS draft.